LowIQCoder/SSAD/README.md

 ![LLM Rosalind Screen Shot][product_screenshot]

-LLM Rosalind is a unique solution for studying and creating new courses.
+LLM Rosalind offers a distinctive approach to studying and developing new courses.

-Here's why you should try LLMRosalind:
+Reasons to consider LLM Rosalind:

-* Auto-generation of courses from sources with use of LLM
+- Automatic course creation from various sources utilizing LLM
-* Graph representation of topics
+- Topic representation through graphs
-* An intuitive and beautiful interface
+- An intuitive and visually appealing interface

 <p align="right"><a href="#readme-top">⬆️</a></p>